-Elder abuse and neglect victims experience increased rates of hospitalization, increase use of behavioral health services, contributes to the individuals decline, both mentally and physically, and ultimately leads to premature mortality (Yunus, R. M., et al., 2017).
-Bond and Butler (2013) reported the cost of elder abuse annually is estimated in the tens of billions of dollars and can affect approximately 700,000 to 1.2 million elderly people.
+Elder abuse and neglect victims experience increased rates of hospitalization and use of behavioral health services.
+Abuse can contribute to the individuals decline, both mentally and physically, and ultimately lead to premature mortality [15].
+Bond and Butler reported the cost of elder abuse annually is estimated in the tens of billions of dollars and can affect approximately 700,000 to 1.2 million elderly people [16].
 A greater use of health resources is associated with elder abuse.
-Dong (2015) cites emergency room use, hospitalizations, and 30-day readmissions as areas where health care use has been impacted.
-Costs such as physical and psychological injury, exacerbation of health problems, increased mortality risk, and untimely or early nursing home placement contribute to the overall cost of elder abuse.
+Dong cites emergency room use, hospitalizations, and 30-day readmissions as areas where health care use has been impacted.
+Costs such as physical and psychological injury, exacerbation of health problems, increased mortality risk, and untimely or early nursing home placement contribute to the overall cost of elder abuse [6].